15 Creative Date Ideas Near Utah County for Your Valentine’s Day

 4. Relive your first date or enjoy a date-night scavenger hunt.

 Want to take your sweetheart on a date that really tells them “I love you”?
 Then recreate your first date or one of your favorite dates together.
 The more details you can incorporate the better.
 Try to wear similar clothes, go to the same restaurant, recreate a favorite photo, bring the same flowers, play the same music—whatever details you can think of to let your loved one know you want the night to be special.

-If you aren’t able to recreate a date, try doing a miniature scavenger hunt.
+If you aren’t able to recreate a date, try making a puzzle out of one of your favorite pictures, doing a miniature scavenger hunt.
 Take your sweetheart to some of the places where you have shared beautiful memories together.
 More importantly, reminisce about those memories.
 Tell your sweetheart why you love doing these activities with them.
 Reflect on how much has changed over your years together but how you love them just the same.

 5. Relive your childhood with trampolines, skates, or arcade games.

-LIf you need a switch up from the pressures of adult life, try regressing to your childhood years for one night.
+If you need a switch up from the pressures of adult life, try regressing to your childhood years for one night.
 Grab some cotton candy or your favorite childhood treats.
 Take a cruise around classic skating.
 Try some extreme trampolining.
-Try to win a parachuter or silly putty from Nickel City.
+Try to win a parachute or silly putty from Nickel City.
+Enjoy bowling or miniature golfing at Fat Cats.
 Go to All a Dollar and buy whatever toys or silly string you want.
 Both you and your date will appreciate the chance to have a little carefree fun.